evelynbirnzain/BDP_3/reports/Assignment-3-Report.md

    not and explain why.(1 point)

 (i) As-is, the measurements come with a timestamp that gives the time the measurement was taken (event time), which would be ideal for processing.
-This is the time we would likely be most interested in when drawing conclusions from the data.
-If the data didn't come with a timestamp recording the event time, I would try to approximate the event time as close as possible -- i.e. the time the message was received by the messaging system (ingestion time) or if all else fails, the time the message was processed by the stream processing system (processing time).
-For system-level analytics it could also be interesting to look at the latency between the different timestamps to check for performance issues.
+This is the time we would be most interested in when drawing conclusions from the data.
+If the data didn't come with a timestamp recording the event time, I would try to approximate the event time as close as possible -- i.e. the time the message was received by the messaging system (ingestion time, recorded by Kafka) or if all else fails, the time the message was processed by the stream processing system (processing time, given by Spark).
+For system-level analytics it could also be interesting to look at the latency between the different timestamps to check for performance issues in the system, e.g. is there a big latency between ingestion time and processing time?

 (ii) Generally, the options would be tumbling windows, sliding windows, and session windows.
-For the air quality data, session windows would not make sense.
+For the air quality data, session windows would not really make sense as there is no session.
 Tumbling windows could be used to calculate e.g. an hourly air quality index.
-Sliding windows seems like the most interesting option, as it would allow us to calculate e.g. a rolling average of the pollution levels over the last hour, which could be used to detect pollution spikes.
+Sliding windows seems like the most interesting option, as it would allow us to calculate e.g. a rolling average of the different pollution levels over the last hour, which could then be further aggregated to calculate an overall air quality index.

 (iii) Out-of-order data can mainly be caused by network issues, where messages are delayed and arrive out of order.
-In this case, the sensors are also located in different countries with possibly different time zones that are not indicated in the timestamps, so this could also cause technically out-of-order data; or the sensor clocks might not be perfectly synchronized.
+In this case, the sensors are also located in different countries with possibly different time zones that are not indicated in the event timestamps that are associated with the measurements, so this could also cause technically out-of-order data; or the sensor clocks might not be perfectly synchronized.

-(iv) Watermarks should be used so that the stream processing system can close each window in a reasonable time so that the results become available in a timely manner.
-Measurements that are very late can just be dropped, as they are likely not that relevant for real-time analytics anymore at that point.
+(iv) Watermarks should be used so that the stream processing system can close each window in a reasonable time so that the results become available in a timely manner, even if some measurements are delayed - we want a good estimate of the analytics results to become available as soon as possible, even if the data is not complete yet.
+Measurements that are very late (e.g. because of network issues) should not be considered in the calculation of the window, as they would not be relevant for the real-time analytics anymore, as the aim is not to have a perfect picture of the data but to have a good enough picture of the data as soon as possible.

 4. List important performance metrics for the streaming analytics for your tenant cases.
 For each metric, explain (i) its definition, (ii) how to measure it in your analytics/platform and (iii) its